 Where To Enjoy High Tea in New Jersey with Kids

-If your little sweetie loves the finer things in life—and has the patience to make it through a sit-down meal—he or she may be ready to enjoy an afternoon at one of NJ's many local tea rooms.
+If your little sweetie loves the finer things in life—and has the patience to make it through a sit-down meal—he or she may be ready to enjoy an afternoon at one of NJ's many local tea houses.
 From the fine china and finger sandwiches to the tempting sweets, your little one will be enchanted during this special one-on-one mommy time.
 Many host sweet birthday parties, and several offer special holiday events.

 High tea typically includes several courses (such as soup, salad, scones, quiche, tea sandwiches, and dessert) served alongside your own pot of tea.
 Each course is usually pretty small, but the entire meal can be quite filling.
 It's generally a good idea to call ahead for reservations, as most tea houses are fairly small, and some have strict seating times and/or limited hours and days of operation.
 Another tip for newbies: don't pass up the clotted (or Devonshire) cream.
 This butter-like accompaniment to scones is heavenly when paired with homemade jam.